meltwater/meltwater-killercoda/README.md

         └── scenario files...
 ```

 To create scenarios, follow the guides or an existing scenario and form a pull-request.
 This will start a testing proceedure visible on github actions.
-Another option while available is to download and install the [Katacoda CLI](https://www.katacoda.com/cli) which is deliverd as a node package.
-Here are some of the most useful commands from using it so far:

-* `katacoda scenarios:create`: This will create a templatized scenario (think about how many steps you will have first)
-* `katacoda scenarios:demo`: If you are like me and just wana see some code, this is your command, will generate a fully executable demo
-* `katacoda scenarios:add`: Will add steps and assets to a katacoda scenario
-* `katacoda scenarios:remove`: Will remove steps from a scenario
-* `katacoda scenarios:validate`: super useful in figuring out if you have officially lost your marbles while creating the thing.

 ### Step 3: Validate & Push